waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 just a file.
 Use "man crontab" for information of how to do that.

-We dowloaded Change Files and updated our database as the "overpass" user, so "getdiff" progam and "update_op_db.sh" are to be scheduled to run by the "overpass" user.
+We dowloaded Change Files and updated our database as the "overpass" user, so "getdiff" progam and "op_update_db.sh" are to be scheduled to run by the "overpass" user.
 In Slackware all users have their own "crontab" entries file.
 Crontab is to be edited as the "overpass" user.

-Your dowload and updates do not need to be done at the same time, you can download files **daily** as they are available from Geofabrik and do **weekly** updates with "update_op_db.sh" script.
-To do this setup you need two cron entries in overpass crontab; one for daily "getdiff" and the other for weekly "update_op_db.sh".
+Your dowload and updates do not need to be done at the same time, you can download files **daily** as they are available from Geofabrik and do **weekly** updates with "op_update_db.sh" script.
+To do this setup you need two cron entries in overpass crontab; one for daily "getdiff" and the other for weekly "op_update_db.sh".

 I do **both** my downloads and updates one after the other **daily**.
-The script "cron4op.sh" ties "getdiff" and "update_op_db.sh" together; it calls "getdiff" first then "update_op_db.sh".
+The script "cron4op.sh" ties "getdiff" and "op_update_db.sh" together; it calls "getdiff" first then "op_update_db.sh".
 This makes it easier to schedule cron job with one crontab entry.
 I use "@daily" crontab entry format because my machine does not run 24/7.
 If yours does you may want to set a specific time for your cron job.
 As the "overpass" user edit crontab with: